HassanGG/Linear-Ploynomial-Regression/README.md

 ## About the Networks
 I used mean squared error for the loss function.
-I used stochastic gradient descent for the optimizer.
+I used stochastic gradient descent/momentum for the optimizer.